LeanneLibGriff/nine-repro/Step1DataQuality.md

 While small datasets could be altered manually, large scale datasets will require specialised functions or software to process multiple values.
 Griffith Library provides a [guide to preparing data](https://www.griffith.edu.au/library/research-publishing/working-with-data/process-and-analyse), which offers an introduction to [OpenRefine](https://openrefine.org/), one of the major tools.

-Beginner
-Format columns of rows

-Intermediate

-Advanced.
+Intermediate is formulating the cells in a column to record the date in the YYY-MM-DD format.

-Save an Excel spreadsheet as CSV and reopen in Excel to test
+The advanced option could the conversion to csv and reopen in Excel to see if it survives.